 I am one of the best friends of Emily, the graphic designer and DIY-queen of Tennessee.
 I am one of the best friends of Alex, the flower expert and future nutrition educator of DC.
 I am one of the best friends of Kelly, the bartender and extraordinary poet of Philly.
-I am one of the best friends of Chanelle, the government employee and comedian and future director-everyone-talks-about of Atlanta.

 I have a dual BA in English and History from James Madison University.
 I have an MA in Literary and Cultural Studies from Carnegie Mellon University.
 Between attaining those degrees, I spent two years working at Trader Joe’s and I still talk about it a lot.
 To be fair, Sean-of-my-apartment and Alex-of-flowers-and-DC currently work there, and as long as they do, I will continue to pretend that I’m an honorary crew member.
 I’ve also managed a radio station, interned at a tiny quilt museum, sucked at hosting at a shitty restaurant, and babysat countless children.

 I work as a content writer now.
 I work from home.
 I write about things like personal injury law and whether or not you should cremate a loved one or bury them.
 I also write about my own life, but we’ll get to that.